shivam-sharma1/Chat_fashioo/README.md

  [Admin page](http://localhost:8080/adminURLL)

-Setting up and integrating this app into your website is very easy and can be done in 3 simple steps.
+Setting up and integrating this app into the website :

 **Set up the config file** : Add all the parameters to set up the application.